 In order to block a residential city street, event organizers must complete a Street Blockage Permit Application form (PDF) and have it approved by the Dayton Police Department 30 days prior to the event.

-Effective for the 2017 season, the Division of Street Maintenance charges the following fees to deliver and pick up barricades:
+The Division of Street Maintenance charges the following fees to deliver and pick up barricades:

 - Neighborhood block parties - Permit fee: $50

 A “Neighborhood Block Party” is defined as: An outdoor party organized by residents for the purpose of interacting informally with surrounding neighbors and which requires small sections of a city street to be temporarily blocked off.

 - Street blockage for an organized event - Permit fee: $50

 This permit is for any organized group (i.e., school/church/business/community organization, etc.) that sponsors an event and wishes to block a residential city street for any reason, such as birthday parties, graduation events, wedding celebrations, church socials, company picnics, etc.

 Note: Fees are non-refundable and must be paid at time of application to ensure barricade delivery